Tampa, FL

 Realistic Expectations for a Patient Having Blepharoplasty

 A patient should expect a rejuvenated, natural appearance.
 The upper crease of the upper eyelid will be evident (since sagging usually erases this crease).
-After the upper eyelid blepharoplasty, there should be a decrease in the amount of bagginess in the lower eyelid, and there should be an overall refreshed appearance in both the upper and lower eyelid region.
+After the upper eyelid blepharoplasty, there should be a decrease in the amount of bagginess in the lower eyelid, and there should be an overall refreshed appearance in both the upper and lower eyelid regions.

-Learn More About Blepharoplasty in Tampa, FL
+Next Steps for Blepharoplasty in Tampa, FL

 If sagging eyelids, puffiness, or obstructed vision are concerns, eyelid surgery at The Mack Cosmetic Center may be the right solution.
 Whether you’re interested in an upper or lower blepharoplasty, we can help you explore your options and determine the best approach for your needs.